BioTheWolff/DoxyTH/README.md

 using the usage above.

+### Output

+The result will be in the output directory you gave, and if you gave none, in `docs/`.

+The output directory will contain a subdirectory with the language code of said language, and inside will be a full Doxygen generation.
+Doxygen's output language will be set to said language, if a translation exists.

+You will also find a index.html in the output directory.
+This file is created by DoxyTH, following a template html file.
+If you wish to customise it, see

 ### Verifying the translations

 If you wish to verify the translations files/directories, you can do so by running the verify package